Table of content

 A good way to avoid misunderstandings is to create clear communication channels and habits of reporting on progress, problems and solutions.
 For example, if your software development project team uses Agile and Scrum, take part in sprint reviews and project status reports, which typically take place every two weeks.
 Their goal is to monitor the project in terms of compliance with the requirements, but also to eliminate surprises for contributors not belonging to the programming team, such as marketers or designers.

-When preparing to cooperate with an external software development team, remember about the most important good practices:
+When preparing to cooperate with an external software development team, make sure to remember about the most important good practices:

 - Build trust and motivate your software development team so that they can achieve optimal performance and be willing to share their insights.

-- Be clear about the role and responsibility of the liaison between your partner’s team and yours.
+- Be clear about the role and responsibility of the cooperation between your partner’s team and yours.

 - Be transparent – hiding seemingly insignificant problems can cause more serious problems in the future.